anuptamang/graphql-client-server/README.md

-# This is the repo for the GraphQL Server and Client source code 🤩
+## This is the repo for the GraphQL Client and Server source code 🤩

-## GraphQL Server Implementation
+### GraphQL Server Implementation
 - Node.js
 - Express.js
 - Express GraphQL